prasanjit-paul/Notes/React Notes/Readme.md

         2. Functional Based Component
             - Now we are using functional based component in everywhere.
-            - This is modern and most recommended way oof writing react js component
+            - This is modern and most recommended way of writing react js component
             - Ex:

                 import React from 'react';